Mc-Zen/tidy/src/show-module.typ

   /// Language-specific names for strings used in the output.
 Currently, these
   /// are `parameters` and `default`.
 You can for example use:
   /// `local-names: (parameters: [Parameter], default: [Standard], variables: [Variablen])`.
+  /// If set to `auto`, automatic translations will be used according to the
+  /// current document language.
   /// -> dictionary
   local-names: auto